A test for directional-linear independence, with applications to wildfire orientation and size: Background to kernel density estimation

-where $LK$ is a directional--linear kernel, $g>0$ is the linear bandwidth parameter, $h>0$ is the directional bandwidth and $c_{h,q}(L)$ is the directional normalizing constant.
-The estimator (\ref{dirlin}) was introduced by \cite{Garcia-Portugues:dirlin}, who also studied its asymptotic properties in terms of bias and variance, and established its asymptotic normality. \\
+where $LK$ is a directional-linear kernel, $g>0$ is the linear bandwidth parameter, $h>0$ is the directional bandwidth and $c_{h,q}(L)$ is the directional normalizing constant.
+The estimator (\ref{dirlin}) was introduced by \cite{Garcia-Portugues:dirlin}, who also studied its asymptotic properties\nopagebreak[4] in\nopagebreak[4] terms of bias and variance, and established its asymptotic normality. \\